Chapter 56 Estimating a Mediation Model Using Path Analysis

 Let’s specify a partial mediation model in which attitude is the predictor variable, intention is the mediator variable, and behavior is the outcome variable.
 [Note: If we wanted to specify a complete mediation model, then we would not specify the direct relation from the predictor variable to the outcome variable.]
 We will first apply the delta method for estimating the indirect effect and then follow it up with the percentile bootstrapping method.

-To apply the delta method, which is a product of coefficients method, we will do the following.
+The delta method is a product of coefficients method used for estimating indirect effects.
+To apply the delta method, we will do the following.

-1. We will specify the model and name it specmod using the <- operator.
+1. We will specify the model and name it specmod using the <- assignment operator.

 • If we precede a predictor variable with a letter or a series of characters without spaces between them and then follow that up with an asterisk (*), we can label a path (or covariance or variance) so that later we can reference it.
 In this case, we will label the direct relation between the predictor variable (attitude) and the outcome variable as c (i.e., behavior ~ c*attitude), and we will label the paths between the predictor variable and the mediator variable and the mediator variable and the outcome variable as a and b (respectively).